(The Hong Kong DIY Trip 1 of 2)

 Whenever we (my sister and I) mention travelling to Hong Kong, peers and colleagues would immediately point out Disneyland as a place to visit.
 However, when it comes to theme parks, there is one place we rather be and that was the focal point of our trip.

 We left Manila early in the morning for an 8AM flight with Philippine Airlines.
-We already checked-in online.
-Passing through immigration and other necessary checks took us a few minutes.
+Since we already checked-in online, we passed through immigration and other necessary checks in a few minutes.

 It was my first time to fly with Philippine Airlines.
 I was glad for the more comfortable seats and the in-flight entertainment.
 The USB ports are also available so, I plugged in my devices to avoid draining them midday.